Builders & Installers

 Step 3 – Surface Preparation

-Clean, unpainted Masonry.
-This substrate includes all masonry surfaces such as brick, block, stucco, cement sheets and concrete so long as the surface is clean (ie free of form oil or other release agents) and has not been painted, sealed, or treated in any way.
+Clean unpainted Masonry – This substrate includes all masonry surfaces such as brick, block, stucco and concrete.
+As long as the surface is clean (ie free of form oil or other release agents) and has not been painted, sealed, or treated in any way.
 If there is any question about the surface to be covered, please err on the side of caution and assume it does not meet the above criteria.
-If you are certain that the above conditions apply, the no other surface preparation is required apart from the required waterproofing sealer before application of stonework.
+If you are certain that the above conditions apply, the no other surface preparation is required apart from the required/supplied waterproofing sealer before application of stonework.

 Step 4 – Work area preparation